Beaches in the Andamans

 Port Blair

-We stayed in TSG Emerald that was very close to the market and Corbyn’s Cave, making it a perfect place to stay in.
-The rooms were exceptionally cozy, the food was good and the staff over here is incredible.
+We chose the TSG Emerald which was very close to the market and Corbyn’s Cave, making it a perfect place to stay in.
+The rooms were exceptionally cosy, the food was good and the staff there was incredible.

 Havelock

-From Port Blair, we moved to Havelock and again stayed in TSG Blue.
+From Port Blair, we moved to Havelock and stayed in TSG Blue, which belonged to the same chain of hotels.
 The best part about TSG Hotels and Resorts was its location.
-Just a 2 minutes walk from Radhanagar beach.
+It was just a 2-minute walk from Radhanagar beach.
 Also, they had a swimming pool, a bar, and a restaurant which made our stay very memorable and lively.

 Neil

-In Neil we stayed in TSG Aura which was right in front of the Sunrise beach or Sitapur Beach.
-The place is so cozy and peaceful.
+At Neil Island, we stayed in the TSG Aura which was right in front of Sunrise Beach or Sitapur Beach.
+The place is cosy and peaceful.
 The entire resort feels like a vintage collection.
-The rooms are incredibly beautiful, where they have also provided a dressing space as well.
+The rooms are incredibly beautiful, and they provide a dressing space as well.

 Flights Till Port Blair

-If you book well in advance, a round trip to Delhi will cost you about INR 12,000.
-One essential tip I would like to give while booking flights is to check Kiwi.com – Book Cheap Flights!
+If you book well in advance, a round trip to Delhi will cost you about INR 12,000, but it depends on the season you are planning to go for.

 Ferry for Island Transfers

-A ferry ride from Port Blair to Havelock is about INR 1,300 one side.
-The total cost for all the ferry rides, that is, from Port Blair to Havelock, Havelock to Neil and Neil to Port Blair would be about INR 3,000 to INR 4,000.
+A ferry ride on one side is ₹1,300 on average.
+All the ferry rides, that is, from Port Blair to Havelock, Havelock to Neil and Neil to Port Blair cost me around INR 3,000 to INR 4,000.

 Accommodation

 I stayed in TSG Hotels and Resorts.
-If you wish to stay here on an average it would cost you INR 7,000 to INR 8,000 per night for two people.
-However, if you are traveling on a budget, you can opt to stay at budget rooms or home stays that would be of INR 1,000 for two people.
+If you want to stay here, it would cost you INR 7,000 to INR 8,000 per night for two people on average.
+However, if you are travelling on a budget, you can opt to stay at budget rooms or homestays that would be INR 1,000 for two people.

 Food

 Port Blair, Neil and Havelock have many food stalls where you can enjoy a good meal.
-I am a vegetarian so for me the cost was about INR 500 per meal (maximum).
+I am a vegetarian and for me, the cost was INR 500 per meal on average.

 Scuba Diving